kucinghitam13/spring-boot-library/README.md

 * Spring Tool Suite 4.1.1+ (might work on other IDE but use I recommend STS).
 * MySQL

-You also need to add some records beforehand to use GET method for retrieving data.
+You also need to add some records beforehand (either manually from MySQL or using POST request) to use GET method for retrieving data.
 Execute .sql files in resource directory.

 ## BookController
 ### Get all existing books